Research

 WP Digital

-In this work package, we use a range of digital methods to understand the role of social media and other digital spaces in vaccination practices.
-We will first delineate the discursive contours of the German language debate on vaccination quantitatively as well as qualitatively to better understand the perspectives of different communities (e.g. provaccine, antivaccine, neutral, inasmuch as these are distinguishable).
+In this work package, we use a range of digital methods to understand how different communities (e.g. provaccine, antivaccine, neutral, inasmuch as these are distinguishable) use digital spaces.
 Second, we examine parents’ discussions on the value of vaccination in online forums using qualitative analysis.
 In this workpackage, we collaborate with Sam Martin and Sam Vanderslott of the Oxford Vaccine Group.